lhdatalab/lhdatalab.github.io/_posts/2020-06-01-AirBnB-predict-days-first-booking.md

 project_link: ''
 button_icon: 'github'
 button_text: 'View on Github'
-lead_text: 'On average new users take 3 weeks (US) and 1 month (Global) before making a booking.
-AirBnB has an approximate new customer conversion rate of approximately 50% (for both US and global).<br>
+lead_text: 'On average new users take about 4 days before making a booking.<br>
-<p><b>Bonus:</b> Estimate the opportunity for AirBnB to increase US revenue during (post) downward economic trend (first 6 months of 2020).
-AirBnB can increase revenue by $1 billion (from $3.8B) by increasing customer conversion rates from 50% to 65% (US only).
-See Readme.md (at the GitHub link below) for a more complete summary.</p>'
+<p><b>Bonus:</b> Data was taken from a Kaggle competition.
+The results include feature selection using Recursive Feature Elimination.</p>'
 ---